sakellarios-MakersAcademy/makers-academy-mcw10-gilded-rose-tech-test-submethods-approach/README.md

 ## Future Development
 - Create more test (e.g. items cannot start with quality more than 50)
-- Refactor more and try utilising polymorphism
+- Refactor more and try utilising polymorphism1